awsdocs/aws-cdk-guide/v1/getting_started.md

 Here's what you need to install to use the AWS CDK\.

-All AWS CDK developers, even those working in Python, Java, or C\#, need [Node\.js](https://nodejs.org/en/download/) 10\.13\.0 or later\.
+All AWS CDK developers, even those working in Python, Java, C\#, or Go, need [Node\.js](https://nodejs.org/en/download/) 10\.13\.0 or later\.
 All supported languages use the same back end, which runs on Node\.js\.
 We recommend a version in [active long\-term support](https://nodejs.org/en/about/releases/), which, at this writing, is the latest 16\.x release\.
 Your organization may have a different recommendation\.

 **Important**
 Node\.js versions 13\.0\.0 through 13\.6\.0 are not compatible with the AWS CDK due to compatibility issues with its dependencies\.